EnigmaCurry/hushcrumbs/README.md

-  ls           Lists backups or files in a backup [aliases: list] commit       Commits a backup (placeholder) push         Pushes a backup (placeholder) completions  Generates shell (tab) completions script help         Print this message or the help of the given subcommand(s)
+  ls           Lists backups or files in a backup [aliases: list] commit       Commits a backup (placeholder) push         Pushes a backup (placeholder) completions  Generates shell completions script (tab completion) help         Print this message or the help of the given subcommand(s)

 Options: